Find the perfect place to stay for your Cooperstown, NY, vacation

 by Eric J. Hurwitz

-Duncan, 62, is best known in the Cooperstown, N.Y., area as a talented local photographer with displays at Cooperstown's world-class Fenimore Art Museum and Farmers' Museum, as well as contributing to two-well received local books on Cooperstown.
-Published by The Farmers' Museum, Cooperstown, in its seventh expanded and revised edition, features 167 remarkably-detailed
+Richard Duncan, Photographer, Cooperstown NYDuncan, 73, is best known in the Cooperstown, N.Y., area as a talented local photographer with displays at Cooperstown's world-class Fenimore Art Museum and Farmers' Museum, as well as contributing to three-well received local books on Cooperstown.
+Published by The Farmers' Museum, Otsego County Its Towns and Treasures beautifully captures the old-fashioned, pure and scenic communities in Otsego County, NY.
+Cooperstown, in its seventh expanded and revised edition, features 167 remarkably-detailed Duncan photographs capturing the spirit of this storied American village.
+His photographs also appeared in the fabulous 1995 Farmers' Museum-published Otsego Lake, Past and Present

 After years of, at times, hard city living, Duncan now enjoys the "country life" by bringing his considerable photographic skills to a Village that has embraced him as a photographer, and more importantly, a person.
 Several hundred people attended the Nov.
 25, 2006, Farmers' Museum Cooperstown book-signing ceremony, with many recognizing his superb photography skills.